MiloTheFish8/frontend-curriculum/notes/javascript.md

 <details>
 <summary>How to iterate (entries, values, keys) over an Object?</summary>

+- those methods ignore the symbolic properties as keys (like the `for ... in` loop)
 ```JavaScript
 // ES5
 // for ... in - deprecated (additional check)